Common Steroid Drug Shows Lifesaving Results In Large Coronavirus Trial

 “This is an extremely welcome result,” said study author Peter Horby, an emerging infectious diseases specialist at Oxford, in a statement released by the university.
 “The survival benefit is clear and large in those patients who are sick enough to require oxygen treatment, so dexamethasone should now become standard of care in these patients.
 Dexamethasone is inexpensive, on the shelf, and can be used immediately to save lives worldwide.”

 A very important caveat here is that the data from this trial has not been peer-reviewed and independently verified by other researchers.
-There needs to be other trials that support these findings in order for dexamethasone to become a gold standard of treatment moving forward.
+There needs to be other research that supports these findings in order for dexamethasone to become a gold standard of treatment moving forward.
 But in a pandemic that has offered few morsels of hope, especially when it comes to useful treatments, this is undoubtedly good news.